biolion/genbench-articles/renjin-blog-may2015/renjin-blog.md

 Forked from, and inspired by, [GenBase](https://github.com/mitdbg/genbase), [GenBench](https://github.com/biolion/genbench) is an attempt to build up some *ecologically valid* benchmarks and tests for bioinformatics.
 Another nice example of this is RforProteomics, see their [project](http://lgatto.github.com/RforProteomics/) and accompanying [paper](http://arxiv.org/pdf/1305.6559.pdf).

 This benchmark does not cover all possible operations performed in bioinformatics/genomics.
-In particular, we chose to not focus on (pre-)processing of raw data and instead focus on higher-level processing typical for a rage of datatypes.
+In particular, we chose to not focus on (pre-)processing of raw data and instead focus on higher-level processing typical for a range of datatypes.
+We have examples for microarray and mRNA-seq, some proteomics and genetics, machine learning and data integration (for full information, also on the data sources, see the end of the post).

 We also chose to use real-world data, to allow not just benchmarking of clock speeds upon completion of a given analysis, but also to allow for testing.